 Some schools have no special requirements for homeschoolers.
 Others do.
 But here’s the thing.
 YOU have to do the legwork and find out.
 How?

 Check each school’s website.
 Many have information specific for homeschool applicants.

 Find out who your homeschooler’s admissions rep is.
 Many reps are assigned to a particular region of the country.
 Sometimes, though, you’ll find a specific rep for homeschoolers.

 Call or email the admissions office and ask!

-When I use the term homeschool documents, I’m referring to four pieces of the guidance counselor application.
+When I use the term homeschool documents, I’m referring to four documents that you’ll send from your guidance counselor accunt.